QED-it/zkinterface-ir/README.md

 ### Install

     git clone git@github.mit.edu:sieve-all/zkinterface-sieve.git
-    cd sieve_ir/rust/
+    cd zkinterface-sieve/rust/
     cargo install --path .

-    sieve_ir help
+    zki help

 This will print a list of available commands (your mileage may vary depending on your environment).

 ### A producer: example generator

 The command below generates an example statement.
-It stores it into files in the working directory (customizable, see `sieve_ir help`).
+It stores it into files in the working directory (customizable, see `zki help`).
 The profile AC (Arithmetic Circuit) was selected.

-    sieve_ir example
+    zki example

     …
     Written ./statement.sieve